 DHI Hair Transplant Procedure

 Depending on the extent of the bald area and the number of follicles that should be implanted, the DHI hair transplant surgery takes almost 8 to 12 hours to finish.
 This operation involves four steps:

-- Anesthesia: the surgeon shaves the head and numbs the scalp using topical lidocaine or injecting thin needles under the scalp's skin.
+- Anesthesia: The surgeon shaves the head and numbs the scalp using topical lidocaine or injects thin needles under the scalp's skin.
 Usually, two or three injections are made in three to four hours.

 - Extracting the grafts: once the scalp is numbed, the doctor extracts hair follicles from the back or sides of the head (donor area) using an extracting forceps with a pointy tip.

 - Transplanting the grafts: after extraction, the hair follicles are immediately placed in a pen-like surgical tool and are implanted into the balding area.
 This tool scratches and transplants the grafts simultaneously, so direct hair implementation has higher speed and accuracy than other hair transplantation techniques.